-Another mission area, Food and Consumer Services (FCS), will roll-out two small new grant programs in 2010 that have already received funding from Congress, one to support school gardens in low-income communities and another for various activities to reduce hunger in at-risk communities.
+Another mission area, Food and Consumer Services (FCS), will roll-out two new grant programs in 2010, one to support school gardens in low-income communities and another for various activities to reduce hunger in at-risk communities.
 Since neither of these is yet operable they are not included in this version of the guide.
 Watch the Know Your Farmer website and the FCS site for more information on their availability.